 As these platforms become more accessible and user-friendly, they may be increasingly adopted by small and medium-sized businesses.

-Small and medium-sized businesses often have limited resources and may not have in-house technical expertise, making low-code and no-code platforms an attractive option.
+Small and medium-sized businesses often have limited resources and may not have in-house technical expertise, making low-code and no-code platforms attractive.
 These platforms can help smaller organizations level the playing field with larger competitors by enabling them to build custom solutions in-house rather than outsourcing development work.

 Some indications are that low-code and no-code platforms are already gaining traction among small and medium-sized businesses.
 A recent Forrester survey found that most low-code development platform users are from small and medium-sized enterprises.
 Adopting these platforms is highest in retail, manufacturing, and professional services industries.
-We will likely see continued adoption of these platforms by small and medium-sized businesses in the coming years.
+We will likely see small and medium-sized businesses’ continued adoption of these platforms in the coming years.

 As the market for these platforms continues to grow, new platforms and tools may emerge that offer additional features and capabilities.